How to Buy a House home

 You actually have three credit reports

-The companies that keep track of your credit report are called credit reporting agencies (CRA's).
-There are three of them: Trans Union, Equifax, and Experian.
-So you actually have three credit reports, since there are three CRA's that track your credit, and your report can differ from one CRA to the next.
-If you were late making some payment, your creditor might report that payment to one company but not the other two.
+The companies that keep track of your credit report are called credit reporting agencies (CRA's) or credit bureaus.
+There are three of them: TransUnion, Equifax, and Experian.
+So you actually have three credit reports, since there are three CRA's that track your credit.
+They're usually very similar (often nearly identical), but sometimes they can differ.
+For example, most creditors report late payments to all three CRA's, but some might report late payments to only one or two CRA's rather than all three.

 Kinds of credit scores

 The most common kind of credit score is the FICO score, which is calculated by a company called Fair Isaac.
 Fair Isaac makes its money by selling the FICO scores on individual consumers to banks.
-When your bank buys a credit report from a CRA like TransUnion, it also buys the FICO score calculated from the TransUnion report.
+When your bank buys a credit report from a CRA like TransUnion, it usually also buys the FICO score calculated from the TransUnion report.
 Since you have three different credit reports, you also have three different FICO scores.
 In fact, your bank might order all three scores.

 While the FICO score is the most common, the three CRA's each have their own scores that they try to sell to the banks.
 TransUnion sells a "TransRisk" score and Experian sells a "ScoreX" score.
 Banks generally use the FICO score because it's the industry standard, but some banks might go with the CRA brand because it's cheaper.
+And some banks also use their own in-house system to calculate credit scores from credit reports, so they don't have to pay anyone for the credit score.

 So there are potentially seven different scores your lender might see: